← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

-The reasons are structural: physicians are difficult to recruit for research, nursing schedules complicate logistics, and traditional qualitative methods cost too much per interview to justify large provider samples.
-The result is that most healthcare organizations know their providers are dissatisfied but do not know specifically why — or what to do about it.
+The reasons are structural: physicians are difficult to recruit for research, nursing schedules complicate logistics, hierarchical dynamics inside healthcare organizations suppress candor, and traditional qualitative methods cost too much per interview to justify large provider samples.
+The result is that most healthcare organizations know their providers are dissatisfied — the engagement surveys say so, the exit interviews say so, the informal hallway conversations say so — but do not know specifically why or what to do about it.
+The findings live at the wrong level of generality to drive intervention.

 Design Principles